 There are three towers to the hotel (1, 2, and 3).
 Tower one is the tallest tower and was formerly called the “Executive Tower” because that’s where the executive lounge was.
 But they got rid of the executive lounge years ago so the towers are just numbered now.
 The parking garage is connected to and has direct access to tower three.
 Because of that, you will get a lot more foot traffic and noise to the floors with direct access to the parking garage (floors 4 through 10).

-The hotel is currently going through a renovation with a majority of the floors already completed.
+The hotel is going through a renovation during 2014 with a majority of the floors already completed.
 On a previous visit, I stayed in one of the older rooms in tower three.
 It wasn’t bad but the new rooms are definitely a nice upgrade.
 On this visit, July 25th to the 27th for the San Francisco Marathon, I got one of the newly renovated rooms on the 30th floor of tower one.

 As you enter the hotel from O’Farrell Street, you walk into the giant (and very busy) lobby area of the hotel.
 Think of it as a massive train station terminal.
 There’s a large open seating area in the middle of the lobby.
 The front desk attendants are located on the other side of the seating area.
 There’s a Starbucks to the left side of the lobby, a safe deposit room behind the front desk agents and a concierge to the right side of the lobby.